Quad9DNS/documentation/docs/Quad9_For_Organizations/DNS_Forwarder_Best_Practices.md

 === "dnsdist"
     QNAME Minimization is not supported in dnsdist.
 Nothing to do here.
 === "Unbound"
-    Add this option in `unbound.conf` and reload/restart unbound.
+    Add this in the `unbound.conf` and reload/restart unbound.
     ```
     qname-minimisation: no
     ```
 === "Knot Resolver"
-    In the `kresd.conf` file, add a policy to disable QNAME Minimization.
+    In the `kresd.conf` file, add a policy to disable QNAME Minimization and restart/reload the `kresd` service.
     ```
     policy.add(policy.all(policy.FLAGS('NO_MINIMIZE')))
     ```